Identify | Disrupt |

 Q: What types of information are NOT accepted?

-The Program does NOT accept:
+The Program does NOT accept or process:

 Requests for personal cybersecurity assistance or incident response.